 Aligned with Laney’s mission, vision and goals, Strategic Enrollment Management (SEM) is a collaborative process that includes maximizing enrollment and developing innovative, institutional programs and services to recruit, retain and support students throughout their education and career pathways.

-Guiding Principles
+Guiding Principles:

 Helping students achieve their educational goals while realizing their limitless potential is the core of our work at Laney.
-SEM goals will align with the institution’s mission and goal statements
+SEM goals will align with the institution’s mission and goal statements.

 Cross-functional collaboration is critical to Laney’s ability to meet the goals set forth in the SEM plan.
 No single person is responsible for achieving the goals set forth in this plan; rather, campus-wide teamwork and communication is critical to success.
-Our curriculum and scheduling will be rooted in student need
+Our curriculum and scheduling will be rooted in student need.

-College SEM efforts will include sound fiscal planning and alignment with the education and strategic master plans before goals are finalized
+College SEM efforts will include sound fiscal planning and alignment with the education and strategic master plans before goals are finalized.

-Data – both qualitative and quantitative – will be used to set institutional enrollment goals, as well as strategies and tactics
+Data—both qualitative and quantitative—will be used to set institutional enrollment goals, as well as strategies and tactics.

-Laney’s SEM goals will be assessed and updated to align with the evolving needs of the college community
+Laney’s SEM goals will be assessed and updated to align with the evolving needs of the college community.

-Supporting Laney’s equity goals by identifying ways to ensure success of diverse and disproportionately impacted student populations
+Supporting Laney’s equity goals by identifying ways to ensure success of diverse and disproportionately impacted student populations.

 Supporting all students in achieving their educational goals and realizing their tremendous academic and career potential.

-What are the issues facing Laney’s enrollment management efforts?
+Summary of Challenges

+Include how Intersection of GP

+Challenges Facing Laney College’s Enrollment Management Efforts